nixcon/2024.nixcon.org/themes/nixcon-2024/layouts/partials/about.md

-NixCon is a community-oriented conference for contributors and users of Nix and NixOS.
-It's about sharing experiences, inspiring people and discussing future development.
+NixCon is a community-oriented conference and hackcentre for contributors and users of Nix and NixOS.
+It's about sharing experiences, inspiring people, discussing future development or just hanging out with fellow contributors.

-We would like to learn about how you use Nix and NixOS in your organization and what you are currently working on.
+This is an event by the community for the community.
+We want to show that we are self-sufficient, and for that reason, there will be no sponsorships this time.
+We want to have a larger emphasis on workshops and on working together on problems we deeply care about.

-The growth of NixOS as a project brings its own challenges and we would like to know how you think the user experience can be improved and how NixOS can be scaled.
+You can expect workshops and talks for beginners, intermediates, and pros alike.
+An open hackcentre where you can collaborate on your projects or just chill.
+Finally, a hackday during which you can work on important projects or just hang out with other Nix hackers.